 Overall, Hyatt Jabal Omar Hotel is highly recommended for anyone looking for a comfortable and convenient stay in Mecca, blending luxury with a deep sense of respect for the cultural significance of its location.

-Located in Makkah (Al Shubaikah), Hotel Burj Al Diyafa Mubarak is within a 10-minute walk of Great Mosque of Makkah and Abraj Al-Bait Towers.
-This hotel is 0.6 mi (0.9 km) from Kaaba and 0.6 mi (0.9 km) from Well of Zamzam.
+Located in Makkah (Makkah City Center), Sama Samah Hotel is within a 15-minute walk of Great Mosque of Makkah and Kaaba.
+This hotel is 0.4 mi (0.7 km) from Abraj Al-Bait Towers and 0.6 mi (0.9 km) from King Fahad Gate.

-Make yourself at home in one of the 137 air-conditioned guestrooms.
+Make yourself at home in one of the 65 air-conditioned guestrooms.
 Complimentary wireless internet access is available to keep you connected.
+Conveniences include phones and safes, and housekeeping is provided daily.

 Check Availability